emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/README.md

 In the game folder, currently we have cards and map.
 These are the highest classes that holds information and/or collection of other sub classes.

+#### Helpers

+In the helpers folder, we have helpers classes to be able to control our game state and symbols.

+#### Resources

+In the resources folder, we currently have images to use in the game.

 ## Testing